Pakistan completes arrangements for Saudi crown prince’s visit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Saudi Crown Prince Muhammad Bin Salman is arriving on a two-day visit to Pakistan on February 16.
+ISLAMABAD: Saudi Crown Prince Mohammad bin Salman is arriving on a two-day visit to Pakistan on February 16.

 Preparations for a rousing welcome of the Saudi crown prince have been finalised in Islamabad.
-This will be the third visit of Muhammad Bin Salman to Pakistan.
+This will be the third visit of Mohammad bin Salman to Pakistan.
 He earlier visited Pakistan twice along with his father Salman bin Abdulaziz he was governor Tabuk.

 The crown prince who will be embarking on the visit of Pakistan, India and China, reviewed the third expansion project of the Grand Mosque in Makkah on Monday evening.
 The crown prince, who is also the chairman of the Board of Directors of the Royal Commission for the Holy City of Makkah and Holy Places, chaired the second meeting of the Board of Directors of the Royal Commission for the Holy City of Makkah and Holy Places at Safa Palace, the Saudi Gazettte reported.
 The commission is responsible for fulfilling the vision of the Custodian of the Two Holy Mosques to improve services and establish a sustainable system.